What are the 5 stages of stress?

-Stress kills brain cells.
-Recognise the stages of stress and escape the stress cycle before it affects your cognition.
+Did you know stress can kill brain cells? learn the stages of stress and how to escape before it affects your cognition.

-Nearly eight out of 10 adults say they feel regularly stressed.
+Nearly 8 out of 10 adults say they feel regularly stressed.
 But stress does far more than just affect your mood and emotions.
-It has very real, measurable effects on your brain health and can significantly impair your cognitive performance.
+There are 5 stages of stress that can creep up on you and have very real, measurable effects on your brain health and cognitive performance.

 There are also ramifications for your physical health.
 Dizziness and muscle aches, stomach problems and chest pains—they can all be signs that stress is wreaking havoc on your body.
 Left unchecked, your blood pressure can rise, increasing the long-term risk of cardiovascular disease and strokes.

-But by practising good braincare, we can learn to recognise the stages and symptoms of stress, and address our responses to escape the chronic stress cycle.
+By practising good braincare, we can learn to recognise the stages of stress and the symptoms and escape the chronic stress cycle.